jtablesaw/tablesaw/docs/userguide/importing_data.md

 ## CSV files

-As shown above, the easiest way to load data from a CSV file on disk is:
+As shown above, the easiest way to load data from a CSV file on disk is to use ```Table t = Table.read().csv(aFileName);```

 This method supplies defaults for everything but the filename.
-We assume that columns are separated by commas, and that the file has a single header row, which will be used to create column names.
+We assume that columns are separated by commas, and that the file has a single header row, which we use to create column names.
 The method with all the option you can specify is:

+    CsvReadOptionsBuilder builder =
+    	CsvReadOptions.builder()
+    		.separator('\t)			// table is tab-delimited
+    		.header(false)			// no header
+    		.dateFormat("yyyy.MM.dd")

+    CsvReadOptions options = builder.build();

-    Table t1 = Table.read().csv(CsvReadOptionsBuilder options);
+    Table t1 = Table.read().csv(options);

 The _header_ option indicates whether or not there’s a one-line header row at the top of the file.
 If *header* is false, we treat all the rows as data.